-Reference Objective Potential effect Opportunities for mitigation and enhancement arising from the Assessment SEA 1 Conserve and enhance the diversity of species and habitats Positive It does not appear that the specific environmental designations within Perth and Kinross will be significantly affected by these development proposals; however this is subject to confirmation by Habitat Regulations Appraisal at project level.
-Enhancement The implementation of the Green Infrastructure Strategy, will integrate and coordinate all the new development and will assist in achieving this objective.
+Reference Objective Potential effect Opportunities for mitigation and enhancement arising from the Assessment Enhancement SEA 1 Conserve and enhance the diversity of species and habitats Positive It does not appear that the specific environmental designations within Perth and Kinross will be significantly affected by these development proposals; however this is subject to confirmation by Habitat Regulations Appraisal at project level.
+The implementation of the Green Infrastructure Strategy, will integrate and coordinate all the new development and will assist in achieving this objective.
 Policies ensure that for all development proposals in sensitive areas and any large scale development developers should carry out an assessment of the existing biodiversity, ensuring minimal disruption to the existing flora and fauna, creation of enhanced habitats within new developments and the promotion of wildlife corridors between developments.
-Mitigation diversity of species and habitats Negative The potential loss of habitats and biodiversity due to release of land for development.
+Nagativa Mitigation Negative The potential loss of habitats and biodiversity due to release of land for development.
 An assessment of ecological value of sites should be carried out on site in combination with an assessment of how this land contributes to the wider surrounding area of high ecological value.
 A habitat management plan for major sites would help prevent deterioration of habitats and loss of species.
 Important habitat should be retained to mitigate potentially significant negative effects on biodiversity.
-SEA 2 Accommodate population and household growth and direct that growth to appropriate locations Positive Use of existing infrastructure thus minimising resource use.
-Negative Potential loss of habitats, landscapes, and a reduction in water quality.
+Enhancement Positive Use of existing infrastructure thus minimising resource use.
+The implementation of the Green Infrastructure Strategy will integrate and co- ordinate all new development.
+A second and determined and Compensatory habitat to be secured through the use of habitat management SEA 2 Accommodate population and household growth and direct that Negative plans and planning obligations. growth to appropriate locations Potential loss of habitats, landscapes, and a reduction in water quality.
 Development in areas of flood risk.
-Development not well located in terms of existing transport infrastructure.
-Enhancement The implementation of the Green Infrastructure Strategy will integrate and coordinate all new development.
-Compensatory habitat to be secured through the use of habitat management plans and planning obligations.
-Mitigation Develop a landscape strategy for Perth and Kinross to ensure development is focused on appropriate locations.
+Mitigation Develop a landscape strategy for Double and Kinness to ensure development is Development not well located in terms of existing transport infrastructure.
+Develop a landscape strategy for Perth and Kinross to ensure development is focused on appropriate locations.
 Recommend scheme-level design such that impacts to landscape are minimised.
-SEA 3 Improve the quality of life for communities in Perth and Kinross Positive Well designed places Negative Loss of quality of life due to overdevelopment, loss of green space, loss of local landscape quality and badly located and constructed development.
-Enhancement Use greenspace to create integrated habitat networks.
-Mitigation Integration into local communities through sustainable construction, layout, public open spaces and integrated transport.
+Positive Enhancement Improve the quality of life for Well designed places Use greenspace to create integrated habitat networks.
+SEA 3 communities in Perth and Kinross Negative Mitigation Loss of quality of life due to overdevelopment, loss of green space, loss of local landscape quality and badly located and constructed development.
+Integration into local communities through sustainable construction, layout, public open spaces and integrated transport.